 Dr. Simpkins completed his surgical training in 1980 at St. Luke Hospital in New York City, and Downstate Medical Center in Brooklyn.
 He did research fellowships at Boston University School of Medicine and the Naval Medical Research Institute.
 He received the rank of Commander and received two commendations for excellence in research while serving in the U.S Navy which included several scientific discoveries and publications.

-While at LSU Health Sciences Center of Shreveport, Dr. Simpkins led the program in regaining its previously- lost Level One verification by the American College of Surgeons in adult trauma and adding Level One verification in pediatric trauma, a designation that no LSUHSC facility in the state had before.
+While at LSU Health Sciences Center of Shreveport, Dr. Simpkins led the trauma program in regaining its previously lost Level One verification by the American College of Surgeons in adult trauma and adding Level One verification in pediatric trauma - a designation that no other hospital in the state had.
 Dr. Simpkins is a Fellow of the American College of Surgeons.